BCA YEAR 2 SEMESTER 1 MAJOR WORK

 ARTIST STATEMENT

+Princesa ng Baboy is an oil painting responding to the diasporic identity and the alluring trap of self-essentialisation, utilising borderline stereotype symbols of a shared collective history to illustrate an ambivalence toward one’s race.
 In the making of this work, I became fascinated with the idea of identity as a ‘communal affiliation’ and conflicting personal, social and cultural perceptions.
 Taking after Post-colonialism, I sought to visualise the oppressive experience of assimilation using an explicit Filipino iconography, inspired by Marikit Santiago’s likewise unapologetic expression of culture.
 Just as Remedios Varo’s Personages and Vincent Fantauzzo’s Heath use non-human figures and duplications to re-imagine the “true” self-portrait as the self slightly askew, I depict the subject and her doppelganger in lechon masks, further elaborating on the complex diasporic experience and posing the question: is it better to conform to the monolith for a chance at belonging to an imaginary “homeland”, or to reject this generalisation, inadvertently submitting to Western assimilation?
 The painting’s slightly Impressionist style prevents the eye from latching onto explicit detail, a motion blur effect that lends itself to the use of oil paints, symbolising ambiguity, instability and indecision.
 Through this loss of clarity, the act of painting itself is revealed as a vessel for fantasy and false memory: an imagined pictorial space for enacting the subconscious.

 ALTAR (2024), foam, corriedale wool, cotton fabric, assorted articles